kocurvik/rdnet/README.md

 * PragueParks - TBA
 * EuRoC MAV - TBA

-You can download the all used matches and GeoCalib Predictions at: TBA.
+You can download the all used matches and GeoCalib Predictions at [here](https://cogsci.dai.fmph.uniba.sk/~kocur/rd_matches_and_geocalib_predictions.tar.gz).

 To prepare matches for Rotunda, Cathedral datasets you can run:
 ```shell